Old Dartmouth Lyceum

 Whale Science - a Local Acoustic Legacy

 Laela Sayigh, PhD, is a Research Specialist in Biology at Woods Hole Oceanographic Institution (WHOI), and Michael Moore, PhD, is a Senior Research Specialist in Biology and Director of the Marine Mammal Center at WHOI.
-Their tag team talk will describe the evolution of scientific interest in whales from natural history to conservation of the whaling industry including whale behavior, acoustics, neurobiology and conservation.
-Their presentation will highlight a recent acquisition by the Whaling Museum of a marine mammal acoustics archive collected by William Schevill and William Watkins of WHOI.
+Their tag team talk described the evolution of scientific interest in whales from natural history to conservation of the whaling industry including whale behavior, acoustics, neurobiology and conservation.
+Their presentation highlighted a recent acquisition by the Whaling Museum of a marine mammal acoustics archive collected by William Schevill and William Watkins of WHOI.

-The Old Dartmouth Lyceum is sponsored, in part, by Allan Smith CPA.
+The Old Dartmouth Lyceum 2014 was sponsored, in part, by Allan Smith CPA.